paritytech/polkadot-sdk/cumulus/xcm/xcm-emulator/README.md

-XCM-Emulator is a tool to emulate XCM program execution using pre-configured runtimes, including those used to run on live networks, such as Kusama, Polkadot, Statemine et cetera.
+XCM-Emulator is a tool to emulate XCM program execution using pre-configured runtimes, including those used to run on live networks, such as Kusama, Polkadot, Asset Hubs, et cetera.
 This allows for testing cross-chain message passing and verifying outcomes, weights, and side-effects.
 It is faster than spinning up a zombienet and as all the chains are in one process debugging using Clion is easy.